 The technology sector has had a particularly stellar run in recent years, considerably outperforming the market.
-Here we’ll review the best tech ETFs to get in on the action in 2021
+Here we’ll review the best tech ETFs to buy tech stocks in 2021

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 - VGT – Vanguard Information Technology ETF

 - XLK – Technology Select Sector SPDR Fund

 - FDN – First Trust Dow Jones Internet Index Fund